Programme/Approved Electives for 2022/23

 Description of Module Assessment

-Two hour examinationTake-away exam which will be available on KLE for 24-hours to answer and submit your answer via Turnitin File.
-Although students have been given significant time to complete this exam script, we expect most students to spend no more than 3 hours to complete and submit their answers via Turnitin (with a maximum of 1,000 words).
+Open-Book AssessmentOpen-Book assessment which will be available on the KLE for a 28-hour assessment window.
+Students should answer 2 of 5 questions and submit their answers via Turnitin.
+Although students have been given significant time to complete this assessment, we expect an active-working time of no more than 2-3 hours.
 Answers should be as accurate and concise as possible.
+The paper has a 1,000-word limit.
+Any aspect of module content may be covered.